A Self-Supervised Framework for Space Object Behaviour Characterisation: Methods

 The KL divergence loss ($\mathcal{L}_{{\text{KL}}}$, Equation \ref{eqn:kl_div}) regularises the latent space by ensuring the learned distribution (parameterised by mean $\mu_j$ and variance $\sigma_j^2$ across $d$ latent dimensions) approximates a standard normal distribution, weighted by hyperparameter $\alpha$.

-Pre-training was conducted with a batch size of 32 and an initial learning rate of $1e^{-3}$, with gradient clipping at 0.5 to prevent exploding gradients.
-We implemented a learning rate scheduler that reduced the rate by a factor of 0.5 when validation loss plateaued for 5 consecutive epochs.
-We pre-trained for 50-200 epochs, implementing early stopping with a patience of 50 epochs to ensure proper convergence while preventing overfitting.
+Pre-training hyperparameters were selected via Bayesian optimisation using Optuna \citep{akiba_optuna_2019}, running 25 trials of 15 epochs each per model scale.
+The optimal learning rates were $1.41 \times 10^{-3}$, $5.56 \times 10^{-3}$, and $5.38 \times 10^{-4}$ for small, medium, and large respectively, with batch sizes of 16, 32, and 16.
+All models were trained with gradient clipping at 0.5 \citep{pascanu_difficulty_2013} to prevent exploding gradients, which we observed empirically during the early training phase where the KL divergence term increases rapidly before stabilising (Figure \ref{fig:train_loss_curves}).
+A learning rate scheduler reducing the learning rate by a factor of 0.5 was used when validation loss plateaued for 5 consecutive epochs.

+To assess potential confounds in reconstruction error due to observing conditions, we computed the Spearman rank correlation \citep{virtanen_scipy_2020} between per-curve reconstruction error and mean observing distance as a proxy for signal-to-noise ratio, across the held-out test set.
+Since Spearman's $\rho$ operates on ranks rather than raw values, variance explained was quantified as R$^2$ from ordinary least squares regression applied to rank-transformed variables (i.e., the ordinal positions of reconstruction errors and distances when sorted from lowest to highest), preserving consistency with the monotonic assumptions of the rank correlation.

+All pre-training was conducted on the Baskerville HPC cluster, using single A40 and A100 GPUs.